DSurguy/crispy-vault/README.md

 This project intends to become a generalized desktop application for managing assets related to audio composition and production.
 Assets will be stored on a network-accessible location since many contracts prevent the use of cloud storage.

 ## Current Status
 This project is not complete, and is currently abandoned, and I've used it primarily to learn some rust and experiment with Tauri as an alternative to Electron.
+This was fun and difficult.
+I'm not sure that rust and I will ever be friends, but we can coexist.

 # Setting Up & Tech Stack
 This project runs on https://tauri.app/, which is a rust-based desktop web application framwork (like Electron).
 It aims to be lightweight and performant.